 In the summer of 2018, the ICLRS inaugurated a three-week certificate training program, held at Christ Church, University of Oxford, to train young scholars, academics, and government officials in religion and the rule of law.
 Since then, the Program has been held from mid-July to early August each year, with the exception of 2020 and 2021 due to the COVID-19 pandemic.
 Approximately 15 young scholars from human rights and comparative law backgrounds are chosen to participate each year from a large pool of applicants.
 A growing list of Program alumni can be found on the website’s main page.

+The ICLRS conducts a Certificate Training Program on Religion and the Rule of Law in Beijing, China, in partnership with Peking University Law School’s Center for Administrative and Constitutional Law, the Pu Shi Institute, and the Institute for Global Engagement (IGE) in Washington, D.C.
 Participants are young professors, graduate students, government officials, judges, and religious leaders.
-Over 300 graduates of the program are now a network of law and religion scholars, with an academic journal, and regular meetings to support and comment on each other’s ongoing research and writing.
+More than 300 graduates of the program now form a network of law and religion scholars, with an academic journal and regular meetings to support and comment on each other’s ongoing research and writing.

-ICLRS’s Nigerian Certificate Training Program in Religion and the Rule of Law is held in partnership with the University of Lagos School of Law and the University of Abuja School of Law.
+The ICLRS Nigerian Certificate Training Program in Religion and the Rule of Law is held in partnership with the University of Lagos School of Law and the University of Abuja School of Law.